Winter

 Thursday

-Storytime has a predictable and consistent rhythm (flow) daily and weekly.
+Storytime has a predictable and consistent rhythm or flow.
 We start and end each day the same way, following the same rhythm.
 Children thrive with a predictable and consistent rhythm.
-We hope Storytime can be the foundation of your mornings together.
+Most of our members enjoy Storytime every morning before and after breakfast and complete an activity from the guidebook together in the afternoon.Â

 Today and tomorrow, we will see a puppet show of The Mitten story.
 Our team makes 90% of our puppet show materials and aims to use only natural materials.
 Our simple puppet shows are intentional.
 Don’t be surprised if your child starts putting on puppet shows for you!